microsoft/responsible-ai-toolbox/README.md

 ### Responsible AI dashboard Customization

 The Responsible AI Toolbox’s strength lies in its customizability.
 It empowers users to design tailored, end-to-end model debugging and decision-making workflows that address their particular needs.
 Need some inspiration?
 Here are some examples of how Toolbox components can be put together to analyze scenarios in different ways:

+Please note that model overview (including fairness analysis) and data explorer components are activated by default!

 | Responsible AI Dashboard Flow| Use Case  |
 |--|--|
 | Model Overview -> Error Analysis -> Data Explorer | To identify model errors and diagnose them by understanding the underlying data distribution
+| Model Overview -> Fairness Assessment -> Data Explorer | To identify model fairness issues and diagnose them by understanding the underlying data distribution
 | Model Overview -> Error Analysis -> Counterfactuals Analysis and What-If | To diagnose errors in individual instances with counterfactual analysis (minimum change to lead to a different model prediction)
 | Model Overview -> Data Explorer -> Data Balance | To understand the root cause of errors and fairness issues introduced via data imbalances or lack of representation of a particular data cohort
  | Model Overview -> Interpretability | To diagnose model errors through understanding how the model has made its predictions